 Once you are done filling up the form, now it is time for you to submit it.
 The form can be submitted in two methods, online and by mail.
 Checking with a legal professional or a formation service while filing your corporation is recommended.
 It is sensitive, and one mistake can stop the entire filing process immediately.

-- Online filing: Create an account/Log in to the SOS site, get the online form, fill it, and submit online
+- Online filing: Create an account/Log in to the SOS site, get the online form, fill it out, and submit it online

-- Offline filing: Send the form by mail to Department of State Division of Corporations, State Records and Uniform Commercial Code, One Commerce Plaza, 99 Washington Ave., Albany, NY 12231.
+- Offline filing: Send the form by mail to the Department of State Division of Corporations, State Records and Uniform Commercial Code, One Commerce Plaza, 99 Washington Ave., Albany, NY 12231.

 Cost of Filing the Certificate of Incorporation in New York

 The cost of filing the Certificate of Incorporation in New York is an important aspect to consider when starting a new business.
 This one-time fee is necessary for officially registering your corporation with the Secretary of State and can vary depending on the specific requirements and regulations of New York.
 In some cases, additional fees may be required for expedited processing or other optional services.
 It is crucial for entrepreneurs to budget for this expense and research the specific costs associated with their New York in order to ensure a smooth and successful incorporation process.
 To file the Certificate of Incorporation in New York, you must pay a filing fee.
-The filing fee is $125 for filing online, or by mail..
+The filing fee is $125 for filing online or by mail.

 FAQs